iamjprince/MagicMirror-Ubuntu/README.md

      - Automatic updates that change or add features can cause problems.
 My first thought is that since this really only requires vendor-supplied Node.js, additional features and bug fixes shouldn't cause problems.

 ## Todo
-I have to document the automated update configuration for Ubuntu.
+- I have to document the automated update configuration for Ubuntu.
+- Test a build where the *magic* user was not created as a member of the *sudo* group.

 ## Hardware